 This is the back story to the book Wheel of Fortune.

-Several years ago, Massimo Torinesi, who had read and liked the books I had written, ventured to contact me to get to know me and inquire about working together to deliver workshops and seminars in Italy.
+Several years ago, Massimo Torinesi, who had read and liked several books I had written, ventured to contact me to get to know me and inquire about working together to deliver workshops and seminars in Italy.
 After a while of getting to know each other via e-mail and later at lunch at a restaurant in New Haven, Connecticut in 2013, Massimo, invited me to Italy to co-lead workshops and give talks on topics ranging from Lean leadership to kaizen to Speed Leadership.
 I made several visits to Italy to deliver workshops and lectures until COVID-19 came along.
 Over the years we developed a wonderful friendship and working relationship, speaking almost weekly in recent times.
 It has been a great collaboration.

 For the past few years Massimo talked about collaborating on a book about strategy.
-He was familiar with my work analyzing strategy failures and he has read much and consulted with his clients on strategy, and was dissatisfied with how most business leaders typically understood strategy, how they developed strategy, and how they executed strategy.
-But I was busy with other book projects and deferred until the fall of 2020.
+He was familiar with my work analyzing strategy failures and he has read much and consulted with his clients on strategy, but was dissatisfied with how most business leaders typically understood strategy, how they developed strategy, and how they executed strategy.
+I was busy with other book projects and deferred until the fall of 2020.
 We began writing the book in mid-December 2020 and completed it one month later.

 So, having worked with me on the book, you now know my deep secrets to speedy writing and publication.
 Kaizen!
 Nobody else knows the secrets, except for my wife.

 After having authored or co-authored and published 23, now 24 books, since 2003, you would think I would have good processes.
 And I do, continuously improved over 17 years.
-Once the research phase is completed, the average time from writing and publishing is one to or two months, rather than the nine to 12 months or more that it typically takes.
+Once the research phase is completed, the average time from writing and publishing is one or two months, rather than the nine to 12 months or more that it typically takes.